 This phase (M6-M7) strongly focused on the individual and integrated functionalities required for meeting the project's objectives and delivering the necessary tools for addressing the needs and challenges for the Business Scenarios.
-This has allowed to more clearly define the core functionalities of each component, their interaction and integration, as well as to draft the sequence diagrams for each of the technical use cases identified.
+This allowed to more clearly define the core functionalities of each component, their interaction and integration, as well as to draft the sequence diagrams for each of the technical use cases identified.
+Updated content has been introduced within this second iteration and is presented in the corresponding sections.